 - Allow them to watch the television only after you have activated the parental filter on it.

 - Show them how the door locks work and instruct them not to open the door to strangers in your absence.
 Also, instruct them not to let other people know that they are alone at home.

 - Strictly warn them not to use the gas stove or oven.

 - Discuss what they can do in case of an emergency, such as power outages, bad weather, and so on.

 - Show them where the first-aid kit is kept and teach them the basics of first aid treatment.

 - If your child is alone at home after school, ask them to call you as soon as they get home.
 You can also call them at a scheduled time to ensure they are at home.

-- Childproof your home by keeping alcohol, prescription medicines, and flammable items out of their reach or locked in a cabinet.
-Also, check that the smoke alarms function properly.
+- Childproof your home by keeping alcohol, prescription medicines, firearms, and flammable items out of their reach or locked up.
+Also, ensure that the smoke alarms function properly.